Dinagat, Dinagat Islands: Geography

-The municipality is generally hilly with towering mountainous in eastern side part and islands outlying in the western part.
-Plain areas are located within the vicinity of different creeks and rivers that flow to the western coast (majority of the plains are located in Magsaysay, Cayetano, and Wadas) and are used for agricultural purposes with products being rice, maize, and cassava.
-The poblacion or the town centre is located on the western end of the Dinagat Peninsula separated by the Dinagat Bay on the north and Awasan bay on the south.
-It has many pockets of beaches on its coast mainly on the islands of Cab-Ilan and Cabayawan but beaches are also spotted in White Beach, Wadas, and Gomez.
+The municipality is generally hilly with towering mountains on the eastern side and islands outlying in the western part.
+Plain areas are located within the vicinity of different creeks and rivers that flow to the western coast (the majority of the plains are located in Magsaysay, Cayetano, and Wadas) and are used for agricultural purposes with products being rice, maize, and cassava.

+The poblacion or the town centre is located on the western end of the Dinagat Peninsula, separated by the Dinagat Bay on the north and Awasan Bay on the south.
+It has many pockets of beaches on its coast, mainly on the islands of Cab-Ilan and Cabayawan, but beaches are also spotted in White Beach, Wadas, and Gomez.

 La isla Calaveras (Pulo), an island near Tagbuyakhaw, was used as a mass grave for people killed by brutal Japanese occupiers during World War II.
-But now it became an attraction for beach goers.
+But now it has become an attraction for beachgoers.

 Mangroves dominate the deltas and wetlands of the coasts and are prevalent in New Mabuhay, Wadas, Magsaysay, and Cayetano.
 Aquaculture is lively as it has many protected fish sanctuaries in the bay.